 Empty nose syndrome is not fully understood but research made progress on understanding its cause.

-The latest treatments are effective in minimizing the symptoms of empty nose syndrome.
+Overall, the latest treatments are effective in minimizing the symptoms of empty nose syndrome.